Right at Home in Tustin, CA

 Pros

-• pro Through the support of the social worker, the reviewer was able to obtain additional respite for an additional year.
+• pro Through the social worker, the reviewer was able to receive additional respite for another year, which is viewed positively.

 Cons

-• pro Only two of the sent caregivers were outstanding, implying the majority were not.
+• pro Only two of the sent caregivers were outstanding.

-• pro After respite benefits ended, the care coordinator stopped all communication, with text messages ignored and the reviewer felt written off.
+• pro After respite benefits ended, the care coordinator stopped all communication, texts were ignored, and the reviewer felt completely written off, suggesting staff cared only about money and did not prioritize helping the elderly or burned-out caregivers.

-• pro The coordinator claimed there were no caregivers with the necessary skills to help the elderly mom with severe dementia and other health conditions.
+• pro The coordinator Karen claimed there were no caregivers with the necessary skills to help their elderly mom with severe dementia and other health conditions.

 Review